iamchrishodges/rsa-encryption-api/README.md

 * **Private Key** : The private key is the part of the RSA Key Pair that provides the ability to safely decrypt messages.
 Since the encryption algorithm is asymmetric, this key can "unlock" a message but cannot "lock" a message.
 In the database, this value is serialized in pem format with a password and Base64 encoded.
 The password will be stored in the config.cfg file upon API initialization.

 * **Secret Key** : The secret key is the ticket to everything in this project.
 This is a value that will allow you to retrieve friend codes and corresponding public keys so that you may successfully send and read messages.
 Secret keys are registered to each API and stored in the config.cfg file.
-End users interacting with the API do not need to be aware of the value but, without its existence, they would not ber able to read messages.
+End users interacting with the API do not need to be aware of the value but, without its existence, they would not be able to read messages.

 # Project Structure Summary of Files